pivotal/docs-tap/getting-started/deploy-first-app.hbs.md

 This guide is a continuation from the previous step, [Generate an application with Application Accelerator](./generate-first-app.hbs.md).

+## <a id="you-will"></a>What you will do

+- Deploy an app using the Tanzu CLI.
+- View the build and runtime logs for your app.
+- View the web app in your browser.
+- (Optional) Add your application to Tanzu Developer Portal software catalog.

 ## <a id="prereqs"></a>Prerequisites

 Before you start, you must have: